0x2c7/ruby_jard/README.md

 **Key binding**: F8

+**Alias**: `n`

 Continue to the next line in the current frame, by pass any steppable method call or blocks in the mid way unless they contains dynamic breakpoint or any `jard` attachment command.
 If the current frame already reaches the end, it continues to the next line of upper frame and so on.

 ### Continue

 **Repl command**: `continue`

 **Key binding**: F9

+**Alias**: `c`

 Continue the execution of your program to the end, or stop at the first dynamic break point or `jard` attachment command.
 One common confusion is that long-running ruby processes, such as web server or background jobs, won't stop, and may be used to debug the next request without restarting.
 If you want to end everything and just exit the process, let's use `exit`.